Eindhoven

 Therefore, it is recommended to ensure your tutors get training beforehand.
 TEACH provides tutor training, go to Tutor Training Information Page to read more.

-In addition, tutors need separate instructions per course, that clearly states what exactly is expected of them.
+In addition, tutors need separate instructions per course that clearly state what exactly is expected of them.
 Click below for examples on tutor onboarding and instructions from your colleagues.

-Our CBL group size planner suggests that there is one tutor per group, where the tutor can four groups per tutor.
+Our CBL group size planner suggests that there is one tutor per group, where the tutor can manage maximum four groups per tutor.
 Depending on the number of students in your course, you might have sizable tutor group as well.
-It is important to navigate the tutors on the way and have regular check ins.
-Ensure to think about the planning of those check-ins and the time investment needed (e.g. bi-weekly) while developing Implementation plan.
+It is important to navigate the tutors on the way and have regular check-ins.
+Ensure to think about the planning of those check-ins and the time investment needed (e.g. bi-weekly) while developing your implementation plan.

 It is recommended to plan a separate evaluation and feedback meeting with tutors, that focusses on collecting their experiences, as tutors are also learners in the CBL process.